strawmelonjuice/docker/git/TROUBLESHOOTING.md

 **Note:** If you do not use the web UI to fetch tokens, ensure your automation or provisioning scripts are generating and injecting valid tokens into the environment before starting the runner.
 If the runner still fails to register, check for network issues, service startup order, or token mismatches between the runner and Forgejo server.

 **Labels troubleshooting:**
 If the runner registers but has no labels, it is likely because `RUNNER_LABELS` was not set.
-Always use the `mise run git-start` script to ensure labels are parsed and exported from `images.json`.
+Always use the `mise run git-start` script to ensure labels are parsed and exported from `images.jsonc`.

 ---